 In the 1930s, after the Great Depression, Armstrong moved to Los Angeles to seek new opportunities.
 He played at the New Cotton Club in Los Angeles with Lionel Hampton on drums.
 The band drew the Hollywood crowd, which could still afford a lavish night life, while radio broadcasts from the club connected with younger audiences at home.

-After spending many years on the road, Armstrong settled permanently in Queens, New York in 1943 in contentment with his fourth wife, Lucille.
+After spending many years on the road, Armstrong settled permanently in Queens, N.Y., in 1943 in contentment with his fourth wife, Lucille.
 Although subject to the vicissitudes of Tin Pan Alley and the gangster-ridden music business, as well as anti-black prejudice, he continued to develop his playing.

 During the 1940s, a widespread revival of interest in the traditional jazz of the 1920s made it possible for Armstrong to consider a return to the small-group musical style of his youth.
 Armstrong was featured as a guest artist with Lionel Hampton’s band at the famed second Cavalcade of Jazz concert held at Wrigley Field in Los Angeles which was produced by Leon Hefflin Sr. on Oct.
 12, 1946.

 During the next 30 years, Armstrong played more than 300 performances a year.
 Bookings for big bands tapered off during the 1940s due to changes in public tastes: ballrooms closed, and there was competition from television and from other types of music becoming more popular than big band music.
 By the 1950s, Armstrong was a widely beloved American icon and cultural ambassador who commanded an international fan base.
 However, a growing generation gap became apparent between him and the young jazz musicians who emerged in the postwar era such as Charlie Parker, Miles Davis and Sonny Rollins.